* I wrote this blog post as a Tropic Ambassador to encourage you to use sunscreen. If you purchase any products from me, I will get a commission. *

 Does everyone really need to use sunscreen?

 Whether you tan easily, burn at the mere thought of sun rays touching your skin or have dark skin, you should use sunscreen.
-Don’t forget that your skin gets damaged by sun exposure over your lifetime, whether you get sunburnt or not.
+Don’t forget that sun exposure damages your skin over your lifetime, whether you get sunburnt or not.

 What if I love the sun?